The Best Windshield Wipers Keep It Clear

 Another beam-style option comes from Aero, which offers a six-month warranty on its products.
 They are billed as direct OEM replacement wipers constructed with a specially blended rubber for a smooth, clean, streak- and chatter-free wipe.
 The Aero Premium All-Season wipers also feature a flexible spine design, which is said to fit the windshield better for superior windshield contact.

-Unlike some of the other wiper blades available on the market, Aero’s replacements can be purchased as a pair, making them a cost-effective option.
+Unlike some of the other wiper blades available on the market, Aero’s replacements are sold as a pair in many different size sets, making them a cost-effective option.
 Since they are more affordable, however, don’t expect them to perform as well as higher-priced competitors.
 They offer good all-season performance, but there are better options for snow and ice.
+But they also come with replacement refill edges and their price is low enough it would make sense just to buy an extra box and keep it in the car for emergencies.

 Some would say Aero’s wipers are the most “boring” of the lot, with no special selling points or qualities that make them stand out from the crowd.
 They’re ideal for drivers who live in an area with moderate rainfall and aren’t convinced they need to spend a significant amount of money for better blades.

-Most owners are satisfied with the performance of Aero Premium all-season wipers given their price and found them easy to install.
+Most owners are satisfied with the performance of Aero Premium all-season wipers given their price and found them easy to install, and they are among the most highly-rated on the list for cost-to-performance.
 Other users found that in certain weather conditions, the wiper blades don’t last as long as some competitors.
 Always keep in mind your weather conditions when choosing the right blade for the job.

 The available options cover the three different types of windshield wipers, so there’s a real good chance PIAA offers something that meets your needs.